Q. When was the Journal founded?

 Q. Who publishes the Journal?

-A. The Journal is published by Temple University’s James E. Beasley School of Law.
-The current editor of the Journal is Lawrence J. Reilly, a senior member of Temple’s Charles Klein Law Library.
+A. The Journal is published by Temple University's James E. Beasley School of Law.
+The current interim editor of the Journal is Professor Harwell Wells.
+Later this year, the Journal will be leaving Temple and will begin to be published by Oxford University Press.

 Q. Who prints the Journal?